Connecticut Corporation Formation

 To file the Certificate of Incorporation by fax, first fill out the Secretary of the State of Connecticut Fax Filing Service Request and check “Business Filing” in the first field.

 In Field 3, you will have the option to select “Expedited Service” for an additional $50.
-If you choose to expedite, the Certificate of Formation will be filed within 24 hours of receipt and confirmation will be mailed by 4 PM the next day.
-If you choose the “Routine Service” option, your document will be filed in 7-10 business days.
+If you choose to expedite, the Certificate of Formation will be filed within 1 business day of receipt.
+If you choose the “Routine Service” option, your document will be filed in around 1-2 weeks on average.

 Fax the completed Fax Filing Service Request and the Certificate of Formation to 860-509-6069.